IBM/personal-wealth-portfolio-mgt-bot/README.md

   cf push
   ```

-  Before you can actually run the application, you need to manually add the environment variables in bluemix:
+  Before you can actually run the application, you need to manually add the environment variables in Bluemix:

   Go to the `runttime` tab of your application.
 Scroll to the bottom of the screen and add the following environment variables: